 Nowdays Sweden has four national mobile network operators, they are Telia, Telenor, Tele2, and Tre, but Telenor and Tele2 share networks.
 When it comes to virtual operators there a plenty to choose from.
 Some of them are aimed towards students or elder people and at least one is targeted towards immigrants who want to call back to their home countries cheaply.

-Together in cooperation with Abonnemang.se who are experts in choosing the right mobile plan for your needs with information from Mobil.se, a leading new site about mobile communication – we have ranked the best in class mobile operators in Sweden.
+Together in cooperation with the site Abonnemang.se who are experts in comparing and choosing the right mobile plan, called mobilabonnemang in Sweden.
+We also gathered information from Mobil.se, a leading new site about mobile communication – we have ranked the best in class mobile operators in Sweden.

 Find the best mobile operator in Sweden: